Levant

-As a name for the contemporary region, several dictionaries consider Levant to be archaic today.
-Both the noun Levant and the adjective Levantine are now commonly used to describe the ancient and modern culture area formerly called Syro-Palestinian or Biblical: archaeologists now speak of the Levant and of Levantine archaeology; food scholars speak of Levantine cuisine; and the Latin Christians of the Levant continue to be called Levantine Christians.
+As a name for the contemporary region, several dictionaries consider Levant to be archaic.
+The noun Levant and adjective Levantine are sometimes used to describe the ancient and modern culture area formerly called Syro-Palestinian.
+Archaeologists now speak of the Levant and Levantine archaeology, food scholars of Levantine cuisine, and Latin Catholics of the Levant are sometimes called Levantines, though the term is normally used to describe the Levant population more widely.

-The Levant has been described as the "crossroads of Western Asia, the Eastern Mediterranean, and Northeast Africa", and in geological (tectonic) terms as the "northwest of the Arabian Plate".
-The populations of the Levant share not only the geographic position, but cuisine, some customs, and history.
-They are often referred to as Levantines.